 These were some of the most asked questions that business owners usually have about their websites.
 Although the amount of questions a person has can be infinite, the answers which Google Analytics can provide are limited, especially in the basic version, that is why in order to get more answers and of higher quality, additional Google Analytics tracking might be required to be installed, such as the ecommerce tracking, contact form tracking, social share tracking, etc.

 As a summary, we can say that most businesses need Google Analytics to get answers to questions about their website’s usage and the effectiveness of their marketing activities, which in turn allows them to take better decisions for their business, thus enabling it to grow.

-I hope that this post has shown you the importance of Google Analytics in an online business and you will no longer ask yourself why should I use Google Analytics on my website.
+I hope that this post has shown you the importance of Google Analytics for an online business and you will no longer ask yourself what is Google Analytics or why should I use it on my website.